collette7/DeepCuts/backend/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.
+See the [LICENSE](../LICENSE) file for details.